 The thing that strikes you most when you meet Kayane for the first time is how gentle and kind she is.
-Who would have thought that this pretty young lady of 23 with her chubby little face would be a merciless killer with thousands of onscreen victims under her belt?
+Who would have thought that this pretty 23-year-old would be a merciless killer with thousands of victims to her name?

+Kayane is an international video game star.
+Her real name is Marie-Laure Norindr, and she commands fame and has a reputation that goes well beyond the borders of her home nation of France.
 “It’s still weird arriving in Las Vegas to compete in a tournament and having to sign autographs,” she says.
-“The Internet means I have a very large audience.”
+“The internet means I have a very large audience.”

-It’s now a long time since a young girl from Argenteuil, a western suburb of Paris, first took an interest in fighting games such as Street Fighter, Soulcalibur and Dead or Alive.
-She was only 8 when her two brothers, 7 and 11 years older than her, noticed that she had a gift for the joystick and virtual combat.
+It’s now a long time since a young girl from Argenteuil, a western suburb of Paris, first took an interest in fighting games such as Street Fighter, Soulcalibur and Dead Or Alive.
+She was eight years old when her two brothers, seven and 11 years older than her, noticed that she had a gift for the joystick and virtual combat.
 They soon signed her up for a tournament.

 Kayane: The Facts

 Name: Marie-Laure “Kayane” Norindr

 Activities: The 2010 world champion and Red Bull–sponsored gamer hosts the weekly Game One e-Sports TV program.
 Piano is her other passion.